yufanwang07/SEAM-podcast/README.md

 GROQ_KEY= (groq api key here)
 GEMINI_KEY= (gemini api key here)
 ```
 in the same folder as podcast.py.
+You can run the program via `python3 podcast.py`